jpegleg/deb_hardener/README.md

 traceroute is more consistently installed.

 ## Warning!
-This script denies all network traffic by default, allowing in 443 and 22 only, and out only to default gateway port 53 and apt sources 80 and 443.
+This script denies all network traffic by default, allowing in 443 and 22 only, and out only to the nameservers in the /etc/resolv.conf port 53 and apt sources 80 and 443.

 ### One approach...